The inviscid inflow-outflow problem via analyticity: The general case

-Applying the $H^2$ elliptic estimate thus gives \eqnb \eqne In order to bound $M_1 $--$M_5$, we note that the only terms in \eqref{205} where we do not gain a derivative (from a commutator or $\mathsf{n}$) are the terms containing $v,w,g$, and so we expect all the remaining terms to be bounded by~$\epsilon \| \na p \|_{\widetilde{X}}$.
+Applying the $H^2$ elliptic estimate thus gives \eqnb \eqne In order to bound $M_1 $--$M_5$, we note that the only terms in \eqref{205} where we do not gain a derivative (from a commutator or $\mathsf{n}$) are those containing $v,w,g$, and so we expect all the remaining terms to be bounded by~$\epsilon \| \na p \|_{\widetilde{X}}$.

 We have $\sum_{j\geq r-1} c_{1,j} M_1 \leq \| f_1 \|_{\widetilde{X}} \| f_2 \|_{\widetilde{X}}$, by the product estimate \eqref{011_curved}, and, similarly to term $Q$ above we have, using \eqref{202},